MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/CAN18YETax.md

 ### Supported versions

 The 2020 Year-End Update / 2021 Tax Update supports Microsoft Dynamics GP and Microsoft Dynamics GP 2016.
-To identify the Microsoft Dynamics GP release you’re using, start the application and choose Help \>\> About Microsoft Dynamics GP.
+To identify the Microsoft Dynamics GP release you're using, start the application and choose Help \>\> About Microsoft Dynamics GP.

-To identify the Canadian Payroll release you’re using, start Microsoft Dynamics GP, then open the Payroll Control Setup – Canada window (Microsoft Dynamics GP menu \>\>Tools \>\> Setup \>\> Payroll – Canada \>\> Control).
+To identify the Canadian Payroll release you're using, start Microsoft Dynamics GP, then open the Payroll Control Setup – Canada window (Microsoft Dynamics GP menu \>\>Tools \>\> Setup \>\> Payroll – Canada \>\> Control).
 You should see the release number in the upper left corner of the window.

-If you are using an unsupported release of Microsoft Dynamics GP, you won’t receive all of the necessary information to complete year-end closing and payroll tax procedures.
+If you are using an unsupported release of Microsoft Dynamics GP, you won't receive all of the necessary information to complete year-end closing and payroll tax procedures.
 This information includes personal amounts, Employment Insurance (EI), Canadian Pension Plan (CPP), and Quebec Pension Plan (QPP) amounts.
 To update the information, install Microsoft Dynamics GP 2015 or higher before installing this update.

 > [!TIP]
-> To view a list of product discontinuation dates, see the [Dynamics GP Lifecycle](https://support.microsoft.com/en-us/lifecycle/search?alpha=Dynamics%20Gp) site.
+> To view a list of product discontinuation dates, see the [Dynamics GP Lifecycle](https://support.microsoft.com/lifecycle/search?alpha=Dynamics%20Gp) site.
 The link is also available from the [Lifecycle and Upgrade Services blog](https://community.dynamics.com/gp/b/dynamicsgp/posts/microsoft-dynamics-gp-upgrade-blog-series-schedule).

 ### Obtaining a CRW Web Access Code

 If you plan to use the Internet to submit T4 records, you need to obtain a Web Access Code from the Canada Revenue Agency (CRA), which preauthorizes you to submit files using this method.
 Web Access Codes are valid for one year only, so you need to get a new one each year.

 The Web Access Code consists of six characters: two letters, and four numbers.
 The code is case sensitive which means that you must enter it exactly as it appears on your personalized T4 Summary form.
-If you do not enter the code correctly, you will not be able to access the secure areas of the CRA’s T4 Internet File Transfer site.
+If you do not enter the code correctly, you will not be able to access the secure areas of the CRA's T4 Internet File Transfer site.

 For more information, see the [CRA website](https://www.cra-arc.gc.ca/eservices/rf/cd-eng.html).